 He’d much rather see runners focus on training moves, like active warm-ups, that can actually improve their training and reduce their risks of injuries.
 That’s why he and some of his colleagues a series of five “Running Myth” infographics that they will be publishing over the next few months.

 Their focus on static stretching, the third installment in their series, suggests that the only benefit of static stretching is an improvement in your joint’s range of motion, or to help you relax after a run.
 If you want a better injury-prevention routine now, don’t worry.
 Alexander (and me) have you covered.
 All you have to do is keep reading.

-Active Warm-Ups to Prevent Running Injuries
+Cross Training for Runners: Active Warm-Ups to Prevent Injuries

 One of the main causes of running injuries is the stress the sport puts on your joints, tendons and muscles.
 That’s why so many runners develop problems like joint pain, shin splints, plantar fasciitis and Achilles tendinitis.

 To help prepare your body for the stress of a run, this is what your training session should look like: 1.
 Start with an active warm-up, walking or lightly jogging for 5-10 minutes.
 You could also incorporate dynamic stretching drills, like walking lunges, which can help move your joints through their full range of motion.
 This is particularly important if you’re going to be running at a quick pace.

 2. Cap off your warm-up with three short speed bursts.
 Run for about 100 meters at your intended running pace.